-The Sally Casey Shooting Stars Research Scholarship provides $2,000 for a student focused on research involving native wildflowers, native grasses and grasslands, soil carbon, and soil interactions.
+The Sally Casey Shooting Stars Research Scholarship is for a student focused on research involving native wildflowers, native grasses and grasslands, soil carbon, and soil interactions.
 Sally Casey (1921 - 2019) was a Founding Member of our Chapter and a CNPS Fellow.
 The education of future botanists was important to Sally, and for many years she helped to fund scholarships with the sale of shooting stars that she grew in her backyard nursery.

 The Don Mayall Conservation Research Scholarship is for a student focused on research on rare plants and serpentine ecosystems.
 Don Mayall (1932 - 2017) joined our CNPS Chapter in the mid-1980s.
 He was a CNPS Fellow and was active with in the successful protection efforts for Edgewood County Park (San Mateo County, CA) & Preserve and Coyote Ridge (Santa Clara County, CA).

 If you would like to contribute to one of the CNPS SCV scholarship funds, a check written to “CNPS”, with a notation of “SCV Research Scholarship” or “SCV Horticulture Scholarship” may be mailed to the address below.
 Company matching programs are welcome.

 CNPS Santa Clara Valley Chapter